BHanbashi/level3-project/README.md

-## How to Run
--Clone this repo into /git folder in the sandbox instnce.
--cd into  level3-project/tekton-files/
--run "make up"

 # Saudi Digital Academy level 3 Final Project

 This is the final project (level 3 project) of the DevOps bootcamp.
 The aim of this project is to set up a near production-ready K8S platform hosting the [Weaveworks Shock Shop demo](https://github.com/microservices-demo).
 The k8s cluster builds, tests in a test environment and deploys the Sock shop demo app.